 Number formatting has up to four parts to it, all separated by semicolons.
 These code sections define the format for positive numbers, negative numbers, zero values, and text, in that specific order.

 So, in our example, we are leaving the positive numbers visible 0 but hiding the negative numbers by using a semicolon (;) as well as zero and text.
-You do not need to add the semicolons for all of the custom number formattings.
-For example, if we only wanted to specify two code sections the first is used for positive numbers and the second for negative numbers.
+You do not need to add the semicolons for all of the custom number formatting.
+For example, to specify two code sections the first is used for positive numbers and the second for negative numbers.
 If you only use one customer number format then it is used for all of the numbers.

 If you want to use a number formatting for positive, skip negative then use formatting for zeros then you must include the ending semicolon for the section you skip.
 For example, let’s switch things up a bit and hide positive numbers and zeros, but allow negative numbers and if the cell contains text then display ‘this is text’.
 The custom formatting would be as below.

 ;-0;;“this is text”

 You do not have to include all code sections in your custom number format.
 If you specify only two code sections for your custom number format, the first section is used for positive numbers and zeros, and the second section is used for negative numbers.
 If you specify only one code section, it is used for all numbers.
 So, you want to skip a code section and include a code section that follows it, you must include the ending semicolon for the section that you skip.

 Final Formatting Of The Pivot Table.